jordosgoite/fulltimeforce/fulltimeforce_backend/README.md

 You must have a table with the structure mentioned above called movie_information.
 This table should be part of a public schema database.
-You can set up your database configuration on: src\app.module.ts
+You can set up your database configuration on: src\app.module.ts For this project, PostgreSQL 11 was used to build the database.
+A database backup is located in the backend root folder - db_movies.sql.
+It can be imported using postgreSQL commands (or PgAdmin).

 ## Description